Q. Should I get a massage if I am ill?

-A: A nice warm shower or a bath to help start your body relaxing and a quick trip to the bathroom just before getting on the table are recommended.
+A: At home, a nice warm shower or a bath to help start your body relaxing.
+Once you arrive for you massage, quick trip to the bathroom just before getting on the table is recommended.

 After the massage soak in a bath of epsom salts or baking soda.
-This will help your body remove the toxins that have been flushed out of your muscles.
+This will help your body remove the junk that has been flushed out of your muscles.